• Skip to primary navigation

 Dance Recital Planning, Supervised

-Last updated on November 9, 2018 by Sozo Staff Leave a Comment
+Last updated on June 16, 2026 by The Studio Guide Staff Leave a Comment

 No matter how skillful a dancer and instructor you may be, recital planning requires an entirely different skill set that takes time to hone.
 If you haven’t read the first three posts in this series on recital planning, we highly recommend you go back and read those, first: